PermutaTriangle/Permuta/README.md

 <All perms>
 ```

-Perm classes can be specified with a basis.
+Perm classes can be specified with a basis:

 ```python
 >>> basis = [213, Perm((2, 3, 1))]